top of page

 • The trustee has authority

-These documents are frequently notarized to ensure acceptance by financial institutions and third parties.
+These are commonly notarized for acceptance by financial institutions.

 2. Trust-Related Deeds

-When real estate is transferred into or out of a trust, documents such as:
+When transferring property into or out of a trust, documents such as:

 • Warranty deeds